rohithnedu/Solution-MongoDb-Rohith/README.md

-Step 2)     Identify the localpath(we need this to execute Jar)
+Step 2)     Identify the localpath(we need this to execute Jar).

                 Run pwd.
 From this we will know the  {current path }

                 In my case   {current path } =  /Users/rohithnedunuri/Desktop/workspace/mongo_submit_proto

 Step 3)      Executing the Jar :

             cat { path of input file }  | java -jar {current path }/Solution-MongoDb-Rohith/target/MongoDbJsonFlattener-0.0.1-SNAPSHOT-jar-with-dependencies.jar

 Note :